programminghistorian/jekyll/lessons/exploring-and-analyzing-network-data-with-python.md

 id_dict = {}
 ```

 Now we can loop through our `nodes` list and add the appropriate items to each dictionary.
 We do this by knowing in advance the position, or *index*, of each attribute.
 Because our `quaker_nodelist.csv` file is well-organized, we know that the person's name will always be the first item in the list: index 0, since you always start counting with 0 in Python.
 The person's historical significance will be index 1, their gender will be index 2, and so on.
-Therefore we can construct our dictionaries like so:
+Therefore we can construct our dictionaries like so:[^brackets]

 ```python
 for node in nodes: # Loop through the list, one row at a time